jpotts244/jpotts244.github.io/_posts/2019-03-03-django-orm-for-the-rails-developer-part-1.markdown

 [2019-03-04T00:01:56.094388 #4] DEBUG -- :   Post Load (1.2ms)  SELECT  "posts".* FROM "posts" WHERE "posts"."id" = $1 LIMIT $2  [["id", "1"], ["LIMIT", 1]]
 => <#Notification id: "1", author: blogger-jim, live_at: "2018-12-11 16:00:34", created_at: "2018-12-11 04:13:54", updated_at: "2018-12-11 16:00:34", heading: "Just a regular old blog post">

 ```

 In the console, ActiveRecord will show us what `SQL` it has run to execute the given query.

-Now if we query for a `post` with an `id=7` that does not exist in our database, active record will let us know by alerting us with a handy `ActiveRecord::RecordNotFound` error:
+Now if we query for a `post` with an `id=7` that does not exist in our database, ActiveRecord will let us know by alerting us with a handy `ActiveRecord::RecordNotFound` error:

 ```irb
 irb(main):003:0> Post.find(7)